47th International Viola Congress, was due to be held in Castelo Branco (Portugal) , October 14 - 18, 2020 but was cancelled due to COVID-19

-The theme will be “Shining through: the Viola soul and sound “
+The theme was to be “Shining through: the Viola soul and sound “

 46TH INTERNATIONAL VIOLA CONGRESS, POZNAŃ, POLAND SEPTEMBER 24TH-28TH 2019.